History of Sikkim: Ancient history

 In the 7th century, Thekung Adek consolidated the Lepcha tribes and declared himself a Panu, a Tribal Religious and Administrative chief or king.
 Similarly, the Limbu tribes were ruled by 10 elected chiefs or Hangs from each of their clans to form a social and administrative body called Thibong Yakthum Tumyanghang (tribal republic council or Ten Limbus Council).

-Around 870 A.D.
-Na Hang, the chief of Daramdin, West Sikkim was incited by the Chilikchom people to fight against the Kirati Limbu king of Limbuwan, Mabo Hang.
-Na Hang was defeated and the Chilikchom were banished from Limbuwan.
+Around 870 A.D., Na Hang, the chief of Daramdin, West Sikkim, was incited by the Chilikchom people to fight against the Kirati Limbu king of Limbuwan, Mabo Hang.
+Na Hang was defeated, and the Chilikchom were banished from Limbuwan.
 Sikkim also finds mention in many Hindu texts because the Buddhist saint Guru Rinpoche or Padmasambhava is said to have passed through the land in the 9th century.
-According to legend, the Guru blessed the land, introduced Buddhism to Sikkim and also foretold the era of the monarchy in the state, which would arrive centuries later.
+According to legend, the Guru blessed the land, introduced Buddhism to Sikkim, and also foretold the era of the monarchy in the state, which would arrive centuries later.

+13th-17th century: local chieftains

 There are numerous stories regarding the migration of Tibetans into Sikkim and the establishment of the Sikkimese monarchy.
-The most popular states that in the 13th century, Guru Tashi, a prince from the Minyak House in Kham in Eastern Tibet, had a divine revelation one night instructing him to travel south to seek his fortunes.
+The most popular states that in the 13th century, Guru Tashi, a prince from the Minyak House in Kham in Eastern Tibet, had a divine revelation one night, instructing him to travel south to seek his fortunes.
 Guru Tashi settled down in the Chumbi Valley.
-The population and linguistic survey were not held during this period but the region was certainly inhabited by the Lepchas, the Limbus, the Magars and some Bhutias in the later periods.
+The population and linguistic survey were not held during this period.
+Still, the region was certainly inhabited by the Lepchas, the Limbus, the Magars, and some Bhutias in the later periods.